-Refugees are most often woman and children, and some of the most vulnerable communities in the world.
-Depending on their situation of displacement, families may live for years outside their country of origin in makeshift camps.
-Not all refugees seek resettlement in the US, but those who do face extensive background checks and interviews prior to being relocated, a process that on average takes two years.
+Refugees are most often woman and children, and are some of the most vulnerable people in the world.
+Depending on their situation, families may live for years outside their country of origin in makeshift camps.
+Refugees who seek resettlement in the US face extensive background checks and interviews before they can come to the US, a process that on average takes two years.

 Conflicts of Interest

-The 1965 Immigration and Nationality Act, aka the Hart-Celler Act banned all discrimination against immigrants on the basis of national origin.
+The 1965 Immigration and Nationality Act, aka the Hart-Celler Act, banned all discrimination against immigrants on the basis of national origin.